Lecture

 Week 3

-Training and Optimizing Neural Networks
+Training and Optimizing a Neural Network

-Slides for lecture 3 - Click here to download...
+Slides for lecture 3 ( Click here to download... )

 Assignment